RunKZhang/Isolation_Forest_Automatic_Rejection/README.md

 The implementation of the code uses below packages:  **mne**,**mne_features**, **sklearn**, **numpy**.

 ## Usage
+After installation, the package can be imported with:
+`import IFReject`

-After installation, the package can be used by using the follow codes in your scripts:
+Then the package can be used by using the follow codes in your scripts:

 `if_class = IF_Reject.if_reject(epochs,['ptp_amp'])`